Race to Witch Mountain: Cast

-Kim Richards and Ike Eisenmann, who portrayed Tia and Tony in the original Witch Mountain films of the 1970s, made cameo appearances in Race to Witch Mountain.
-Richards appears as a roadhouse waitress (named "Tina", a minor change from the character [Tia] she played in the 1975 and 1978 films) and Eisenmann appears as Sheriff Anthony (a reference to his character [Tony] from the previous films).
-Meredith Salenger, the star of Disney's 1985 adventure The Journey of Natty Gann has a cameo as a TV reporter named "Natalie Gann".
+Kim Richards and Ike Eisenmann, who portrayed Tia and Tony in the original Witch Mountain films of the 1970s, make cameos respectively as a roadhouse waitress named Tina (a minor change from Richards's character Tia in the 1975 and 1978 films) and as Sheriff Anthony (a reference to Eisenmann's character Tony from the previous films).
+Meredith Salenger, the star of Disney's 1985 adventure The Journey of Natty Gann makes a cameo as TV reporter Natalie Gann.

 Production

 Development of an Escape to Witch Mountain (1975) remake was announced in April 2001, with writing duties handed to Adam Kulakow.
 In July 2007, Walt Disney Pictures hired Andy Fickman to direct Witch Mountain, a "modern re-imagining" of Escape to Witch Mountain, using a script by Matt Lopez.
 The following August, Dwayne Johnson (most notably famous for portraying The Rock in the WWE) was cast into a lead role, with filming scheduled to begin in March 2008.
 Fickman did not describe the film as a remake, defining his production as "a new chapter within the world of Witch Mountain".
 The director also described the book, the original source of the films, as "a very cool dark thriller" and anticipated drawing elements from it that did not exist in the 1975 film.
 By March 2008, filmmakers were using a new script written by Mark Bomback: now re-titled Race to Witch Mountain, filming began in Los Angeles the same month.

 The convention center in Pomona, California was converted into the film's UFO Expo 9, and the interior of Witch Mountain was designed using photographs from a tour of NORAD's Cheyenne Mountain Complex.
 A cabin for the story was also built in Agua Dulce, California.
 The director sought assistance from UFO experts, the military, and CIA advisers to shape the elements of the film.
 He also introduced a new element in the remake, an extraterrestrial creature called Siphon.
 The creature was conceived by the design team who created the looks for Alien and Predator in the film Alien vs. Predator.